phaupt/atclient/README.md

 ##### Keywords

-If a keyword (note: case sensitive) is found in the Mobile ID authentication message, the ATClient will invoke specific actions.
+If a keyword (case sensitive) is found in the Mobile ID authentication message, the ATClient will invoke specific actions.

 `'CANCEL'       : TerminalResponse '16' - Proactive SIM session terminated by user.`